michaelting/BioE144L/README.md

   Bioinformatics analyses for a putative GPCR in Arabidopsis thaliana Uniprot:O04714 (GCR1_ARATH).
   Analyses were performed to find evidence for or against the presence of a G protein-coupled receptor in Arabidopsis.

+functional_site_prediction:

+  Analysis of protein functional site prediction methods using a consensus webserver approach.